By Iva Ralica

 2. MILL ON THE MURA RIVER & PEKLENICA NEAR MURSKO SREDIŠĆE

 Near Sveti Martin na Muri and a place called Žabnik, the river Mura runs the wheel of a traditional wooden mill.
-It first began working back in the 1902.
+It first began working back in 1902.

 Peklenica is a village known as the first place (allegedly first in the world) where raw oil was exploited.
 The exploitation started in 1856, three years before the first exploitations in Titusville, Pennsylvania.